-- 2017 or later Federal income tax return listing the property address; - 2017 or later Puerto Rico income tax return listing the property address; - FEMA IA award letter for the property address; - SBA Disaster Home Loan award letter for property address; - Current Driver's license or state-issued ID card showing the property address; - Utility bills addressed to the Applicant at property address showing either that: - Services were provided in the month preceding or month of the disaster (must indicate household utility usage during pre-hurricanes time period); or - That services are currently being provided (must indicate household utility usage) - Credit card bill or bank statement sent to the Applicant at either: - The property address in the month preceding or the month of the disaster; or - The property address within one (1) month of application submission date; - Insurance documentation indicating primary residence, such as a homeowner's endorsement; - Employer's statements, including pay stubs and similar employment documents which either contain:
+- 2017 or later-Most recent Federal income tax return listing the property address; - 2017 or later Most recent Puerto Rico income tax return listing the property address; - FEMA IA award letter for the property address; - SBA Disaster Home Loan award letter for property address; - Current Driver's license or state-issued ID card showing the property address; - Utility bills addressed to the applicant at property address showing that services are currently being provided (must indicate household utility usage); either that: - Services were provided in the month preceding or month of the disaster (must indicate household utility usage during pre-hurricanes time period); or - That services are currently being provided (must indicate household utility usage) - Credit card bill or bank statement sent to the applicant at the property address within one (1) month of application submission date; either: - The property address in the month preceding or the month of the disaster; or - The property address within one (1) month of application submission date; - Insurance documentation indicating primary residence, such as a homeowner's endorsement; - Employer's statements, including pay stubs and similar employment documents which either contain the property address within one (1) month of application submission date; - The property address in the month preceding or the month of the disaster; or - The property address within one (1) month of application submission date; - Voter registration card that lists the property address and is current as of application submission date; either: - Must have been current at the time of the disaster; or - Is current as of application submission date;

-- The property address in the month preceding or the month of the disaster; or - The property address within one (1) month of application submission date; - Voter registration card that either: - Must have been current at the time of the disaster; or - Is current as of application submission date; - Homestead exemption verified through property tax records (if applicable) 5; and - Other documentation that will be reviewed and considered on a case-by-case basis.
+- Homestead exemption verified through property tax records (if applicable) ; and - Other documentation that will be reviewed and considered on a case-by-case basis.

-Documents provided to demonstrate primary residency should include Applicant name, appropriate date demonstrating residence as required, and damaged property address.
+Documents provided to demonstrate primary residency should include applicant name, appropriate date demonstrating residence as required, and damaged property address.
 None of the forms of documentation listed above, by itself, necessarily proves primary residence.
-The Program will review and assess all available documentation together and determine primary residence based on the Applicant's demonstration of consistency across the variety of documentation provided.
-In the event that inconsistencies in documentation are found, the application may not move forward in the eligibility process until the inconsistencies are resolved by the Applicant.
-All Applicants to the Program bear the burden of providing consistent evidence to prove primary residency at the time of the disaster or at the time of application.
+The Program will review and assess all available documentation together and determine primary residence based on the applicant's demonstration of consistency across the variety of documentation provided.
+In the event that If inconsistencies in documentation are found, the application may not move forward in the eligibility process until the inconsistencies are resolved by the applicant.
+All applicants to the Program bear the burden of providing consistent evidence to prove primary residency at the time of the disaster or at the time of application.

-Special Circumstances related to Primary Residency:
+Special circumstances related to primary residency: